 - Faster polish for talking-head clips

-What it does not solve on its own
+What it doesnโt solve

-- How the best moments get selected
+- How the best moments get selected in the first place

 - Where trimming and review happen

-- How posts are scheduled
+- How posts get scheduled

 - How consistent the workflow feels week after week

-Best fit vs. broader workflow
+Best fit vs. full workflow